-Click the Installed Printer Driver button at the top of the window.
+Step 4: Click the Install Printer Driver button at the top of the window.
 Click the Yes button to allow this program to make changes to your computer.

-Click your Brother HL2270DW printer fro the list of available devices, then click the Next button.
+Step 13: Click your Brother HL2270DW printer from the list of available devices, then click the Next button.

 Matthew Burleigh has been writing tech tutorials since 2008.
 His writing has appeared on dozens of different websites and been read over 50 million times.